· Robert William · Blog · 3 min read

-Estar Conjugation
+Estar Conjugation in Spanish

 Understanding and mastering estar conjugation is crucial for Spanish learners.
 As one of the two main verbs meaning “to be” in Spanish, “estar” plays a vital role in expressing temporary states, locations, and ongoing actions.
 This guide will walk you through the various conjugations and uses of “estar”, helping you gain confidence in your Spanish communication skills.